NO FEES UNTIL WE WIN

-If an individual is injured on your property because of your negligence and failure to keep the property safe from harm, you could be held liable.
+If a child is injured on your property because of your negligence and failure to keep the property safe from harm, you could be held liable.
 An example could be your friend slipping and falling on a wet floor in your kitchen and getting bruised from it.
 They will have the authority to file a claim against you if they wish to do so.
 However, in some cases, not all injuries will incur liability.
-West Coast Trial Lawyers is here to help.

 On the other hand, if you barricade your property with fencing or locked gates and a child manages to trespass over it along with getting injured on your premises, you will not be held liable for the damages.